Ballpark Roadtrip: PNC Park

 Ballpark: A - Amazing ballpark and views of the game and downtown.
 A must see road trip for all fans.
-Small and intimate ballpark, only seats 38,362 fans.
+Small and intimate ballpark, it seats 38,362 fans.
 Have attended two Sky Blast Nights with live concerts and fireworks on the Allegheny River.
 Stadium is packed those nights because there is nothing really to do in Pittsburgh as some fans disclosed.
-Been there three times and drag people to check out best park in the game.
+Been there three times and dragged people to check out the best park in the game.

 Food: A - Food was excellent.
 Not for people with heart conditions.
-Chicken Wings and french fries are on the money.
+Primanti Brothers sandwich, chicken Wings and french fries are on the money.
 Amazing sandwiches.
 Former star Manny Sanguillen currently operates "Manny's BBQ", a barbecue-style concession stand at the Pirates' current home, PNC Park.
 He sits in a chair greeting fans in line to buy food, signing autographs and posing for photos.

 Staff: A - Ushers were courteous every time I have gone.
 Security at gates are kind.
 Some of the food stand workers are grumpy but the most part pleasant.

 Team Tradition: A - Stadium displays the team's long history as well as stars from the Homestead Grays.
 Forbes Field artifacts and statues of past stars like Honus Wagner, Roberto Clemente, Willie Stargell and Bill Mazeroski.
 Current park is built near two previous homes, Three Rivers Stadium and Exposition Park.